jlab-hep/localdb-docs/docs/config.md

 ## Connectivity cfg

-- stage: The test stage, which should be selected from the stage list written in [database.json](#database-cfg)
+- stage : The test stage, which should be selected from the stage list written in [database.json](#database-cfg)
-- module.serialNumber: The serial number of the module
+- module.serialNumber : The serial number of the module
-- chipType: "FEI4B" or "RD53A"
+- chipType : "FEI4B" or "RD53A"
-- chips.i.serialNumber: The serial number of the chip
+- chips.i.serialNumber : The serial number of the chip
-- chips.i.config: The path to chip config file
+- chips.i.config : The path to chip config file
-- chips.i.tx: The TX channel, which must be "int"
+- chips.i.tx : The TX channel, which must be "int"
-- chips.i.rx: The RX channel, which must be "int"
+- chips.i.rx : The RX channel, which must be "int"

 ### For RD53A